Riley1101/Beerlang/Readme.md

-# Gideon : a simple interpreter in Typescript
+# Gideon : a interpreter in Typescript